Undergraduate | CUR-CME202 | 2023

 - Site Clearance & Preparation

 - Excavation Part 1

 - Ancillary Equipment

-This subject introduces students to types and sizes of plant and equipment used in construction.
-Students will examine the different processes, capabilities and performance outputs of plant and equipment and analyse the decision factors relating to technical, safety and economic considerations in to a typical construction project.
+This subject introduces students to the various types and sizes of plant and equipment used in construction.
+Students will examine the different processes, capabilities and performance outputs of plant and equipment, as well as analyse the decision factors relating to technical, safety and economic considerations in a typical construction project.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.